jvlehtonen/brutenib/README.md

 The input NIB models for BR-NiB can be generated using cavity detection/filling software PANTHER (http://www.medchem.fi/panther/).
-The explicit docking poses can originate from any docking software (Autodock, AutodockVina, Glide etc.), however, by default the script works directly with PLANTS and ChEMBL database-based DUD and DUD-E training/test sets.
+The explicit docking poses can originate from any docking software (AUTODOCK, VINA, GLIDE, DOCK, PLANTS), however, by default the script works directly with PLANTS and ChEMBL database-based DUD and DUD-E training/test sets.

-During the optimization, the BR-NiB script evaluates the impact of each cavity atom in the NIB model for docking enrichment.
+During the optimization, the BR-NiB script evaluates the impact of each cavity atom in the NIB model for the docking enrichment.
 If the removal of any of the atoms improves the R-NiB yield, the corresponding line is removed from the NIB model permanently.
 The iterative remove and evaluate process with the outputted model is done to each atom using a systematic greedy search approach here dubbed as BR-NiB.